ravirohit/cdiInjectionWebProj/doc/readme.txt

 	    System.out.println(message);
 	    }
 	}
--> Event Qualifiers: it is used i the exactly the same way we used for the bean injection using custom qualifier at @Inject and at @Observes
+-> Event Qualifiers: it is used n exactly the same way we used for the bean injection using custom qualifier at @Inject and at @Observes
                      annotation.
  ------------------- Q&A ----------------------
  Q) How to inject the class annotated with @Alternative